dn3s/peggo-balance/README.md

 I'd rather just type a quick command.
 Since there's no API, we'll need to scrape.
-For now there's just a quick proof-of-concept shell script that just dumps some unparsed JSON, but a no-dependency Python script is in the works.
+For now there's just a quick proof-of-concept shell script that just dumps some unparsed JSON, but a simple Python script is in the works.

 Take a look [here](flow.md) for how it'll work.